st235/HSE.2DImageProcessing.Week7/README.md

 # Face Detector

 Hello!
-This project is a intented to be a final project for 2D Image Processing Course.
+This project is intended to be a final project for 2D Image Processing Course.

 ## Build